gyapeee/NetTrafficStat/README.md

 -- Functional requirements:
  - The application shall collect data traffic from selectable ethernet ports.
 Eg eth1, eth2 or all.
- - The application shall create statistics about the upload and download traffic also.
+ - The application shall create statistics about the upload and download traffic also for each selected eth and their sum also.

+-- System modules:
+ - UI: user interactions to schedule data traffic acquisition and display statistic
+ - StatisticCollector: runs, stops data traffic acquisition on configured ethernet ports.
+ - Logger: logging events, operations for debugging released application